-Figure 1 below summarizes this idea, showing how the development and operations groups within your IT department begin to breakdown the barriers between them that inhibit effective collaboration.
-In organizations that have not yet adopted a DevOps mindset we say that there is a “DevOps gap.”
+In organizations that have not yet adopted a DevOps mindset we say that there is a “DevOps gap,” as we depict in Figure 1 below, between solution delivery teams and IT operations.
 This gap results in lengthy solution deployments and hence higher costs to deploy; a long mean time between deployments (MTBD) which is often measured in terms of months; reduced market competitiveness; and reduced ability to govern your IT efforts due to lack of real-time intelligence.
-When organizations close the DevOps gap, by adopting strategies described later in this article, they effectively address these challenges and more.
-They do this by adopting a mindset that promotes collaborative, learning-centric ways of working that are supported by agile practices and automation.

 What does it mean to take a disciplined approach to DevOps?
 It requires discipline to do the things that are good for you that you may not normally choose to do.
 Given this, we propose the following definition:

-Disciplined DevOps is the streamlining of IT solution development and IT operations activities, and supporting enterprise-IT activities, to provide more effective outcomes to an organization.
+Disciplined DevOps is the streamlining of IT solution development and IT operations activities, along with supporting enterprise-IT activities such as Security and Data Management, to provide more effective outcomes to an organization.

 We see several key forces in the current marketplace which makes it difficult to settle on a common definition: